htchristie/learning-java/README.md

 # Learning Java :pencil2:
-A repository of notes and beecrowdExercises from my Java learning path.
+A repository of notes and exercises.beecrowdExercises from my Java learning path.

 ## Content